 Our District 8 Councilman is Brandon Coan

-Note 4: The City of Kingsley is accepting bids for a sidewalk and curbing project.
-Contractors interested in bidding can find the RFP by clicking here:
+Note 2: The City of Kingsley is accepting bids for 2 construction projects.
+The first project for a traffic circle at our five way intersection was in the Courier Journal March 13, 2020.
+The second project for our sidewalks and curbing was in the Courier Journal March 14, 2020.
+Contractors interested in bidding for the second project can find the RFP by clicking here:

 Note 1: We have had several parking violations recently and will be enforcing Metro Government parking ordinances starting in February.
 Here is a quick reminder of the ordinances: